mpigrobot/dloop/README.md

 ./bin/demo_surf /media/sf_Kylin/RawData/KITTI/dataset/sequences/02/left ./bow/kitti02_vol.yml.gz /media/sf_Kylin/trajectory/kitti02_trajectory.txt ./loop/kitti02loops.txt 1241 376
 ```
 ###How to generate the trajectory
 The pose file is only for visualization.
 It can be made based on GPS data or IMU data.
-In our application, the robot trajectory is the two translation components estimated by stereo version of Libviso2.
+In our application, the robot trajectory is the two translation components estimated by the stereo version of [Libviso2](http://www.cvlibs.net/software/libviso/).

 **For more information, please contact [szl@mpig.com.cn](http://mpig.com.cn)**